JanBenisek/gru-ops/README_new.md

 create user bot_immich with password 'squeals-dispatch-fussy-seaside';
 alter database immich owner to bot_immich;
 grant all privileges on database immich to bot_immich;

+-- log in with admin user to DB immich and run: create extension vector;
+create extension vchord;
+create extension if not exists earthdistance cascade;
 ```

 ### Media